Man, 37, charged in death of roommate on Big Isle

 Apr.
 1—Prosecutors charged a 37-year-old man in connection with the death of his 30-year-old roommate at a vacation rental following an altercation on Hawaii island early Monday.

-Benjamin Fleming of Pittsburgh, Penn. is scheduled to appear at his arraignment today on a manslaughter charge.
-His bail is set at $250, 000.
+Benjamin Fleming of Pittsburgh, Penn. made his initial appearance at Kona District Court today on a manslaughter charge.
+Judge Kimberly Taniyama set his bail at $250, 000 and scheduled a preliminary hearing for Wednesday.

 Police responded to a call of an unresponsive man in the 75-5800 block of Wailua Road in Kailua-Kona just before 2 :10 a.m.
 Monday.